open-telemetry/opentelemetry.io/content/en/docs/collector/troubleshooting.md

 configured to output to local logs.
 For details, see [Local exporters](https://github.com/open-telemetry/opentelemetry-collector/blob/main/docs/troubleshooting.md#local-exporters).

-## Check available components in the collector
+## Check available components in the Collector

-Use below subcommand to Outputs available components in the collector distribution including their stability levels.
+Use the following sub-command to list the available components in a Collector distribution, including their stability levels.

 ```sh
 otelcol components
 ```

-Output
+Sample Output

 ```yaml
 buildinfo: